baezortega/baezortega.github.io/_posts/2019-02-05-kepler-orbits.md

 ![]({{ site.baseurl }}/images/kepler-orbits_files/figure-markdown_github/ellipse.jpg)

-I show how to implement this in the R language, although relying as little as possible on R-specific functions.
-For instance, although R already has a function for the Euclidean distance, we will start by implementing this ourselves, together with a function for calculating the area of the triangle defined by two ellipse position and its focus (*F*).
+I will show how to implement this in the R language, while relying as little as possible on R-specific functionalities.
+For instance, although R already has a function for the Euclidean distance, we will start by implementing this ourselves, together with a function for calculating the area of the triangle defined by two ellipse points (*P*, *Q*) and the ellipse focus (*F*).

 ``` r
 # Euclidean distance between two points